Approval

 Getting the Service Fee

 To calculate the total amount, the service (gas) fees are needed.
-Kima has an endpoint that estimates the service and gas fees for a given chain.
+The Kima Backend has an endpoint that does all the calculations for you.

 GET https://fee.kima.network/fee/{chainName}